-The regulations applicable to the WNYNSC (including the WVDP) encompass a broad range of Federal and State laws, requirements, Executive Orders, and agreements addressing cultural, environmental, health and safety, transportation, and other issues.
-Generally, these regulations are relevant to how the work involved in performing a Proposed Action would be conducted to protect workers, the public, and cultural and environmental resources.
+The regulations applicable to WNYNSC (including WVDP) encompass a broad range of Federal and state laws, requirements, Executive Orders, and agreements addressing cultural, environmental, health and safety, transportation, and other issues.
+Generally, these regulations are relevant to how the work involved in performing a proposed action would be conducted to protect workers, the public, and cultural and environmental resources.
 Some of these require permits or consultation with other agencies or governing bodies.
-The Federal laws applicable to WNYNSC decommissioning and long-term stewardship are identified and briefly discussed in this section, and are presented in alphabetical order by Federal Act.
+The status of required consultations is discussed in Section 5.6 and correspondence related to those consultations is presented in Appendix O. The Federal laws applicable to WNYNSC decommissioning and long-term stewardship are identified and briefly discussed in this section, and are presented in alphabetical order by Federal act.
+More detail is provided for the requirements, such as the NRC License Termination Rule, that are specific to or have unique provisions that apply to WNYNSC or WVDP.

 American Indian Religious Freedom Act of 1978 (42 United States Code [U.S.C.]
-1996)-The American Indian Religious Freedom Act protects Native Americans' rights of freedom to believe, express, and exercise traditional religions.
-DOE and the New York State Energy Research and Development Authority (NYSERDA) have communicated with the Seneca Nation of Indians to determine if there are artifacts, traditional burial grounds, or sacred areas that could be affected by completing the WVDP.
+1996)-The American Indian Religious Freedom Act protects American Indians' rights of freedom to believe, express, and exercise traditional religions.
+DOE and the New York State Energy Research and Development Authority (NYSERDA) have communicated with the Seneca Nation of Indians to determine if there are artifacts, traditional burial grounds, or sacred areas that could be affected by completing WVDP.